-$\label{eq:Disability coverage as set forth in Section 25.1 (c).}$
+Disability coverage as set forth in Section 26.1.

-- (d) The TIAA/CREF Retirement Pension Plan as set forth in 25.2. - 25.6 Early Retirement Incentive Plan as set forth in 25.3. - 25.7 (a) The Institute shall provide Blue Cross 365 days full hospital coverage group contract or HIP group contract to part-time Adjunct faculty (without Certificate of Continuous Employment) who have completed four (4) semesters or more employment.
-The full cost of individual or family coverage shall be borne by such insured part-time Adjunct faculty. - (b) For part-time Adjunct faculty (without Certificate of Continuous Employment) who have completed four (4) semesters or more employment, the Institute shall provide major medical coverage for faculty, their spouses and dependent children.
+(d)) The TIAA/CREF Retirement Pension Plan as set forth in 26.2.

+26.5 Part-time adjunct faculty (without Certificate of Continuous Employment) who have completed at least four (4) semesters of employment, will be provided: (a) major medical coverage, and (b) Blue Cross 365 days full hospital coverage group contract or HIP with the H3F Rider. group contract for the faculty member, his/her spouse, and dependent children.
 The full cost of individual or family coverage shall be borne by such insured part-time Adjunct Faculty.

-25.8 Tuition Benefits for Part-Time Faculty
+26.6 Tuition Benefits for Part-Time Faculty

-The Tuition Remission program and the Tuition

-Plan set forth in Paragraphs 25.4 (a) and 25.4 (b) above shall be available on a pro-rata basis to the spouses and children of the part-time Adjunct Faculty who have completed ten or more semesters of employment.
+The Tuition Remission program set forth in paragraph 26.3(a), above, shall be available on a pro rata basis to the spouses and children of the part-time adjunct faculty who have completed ten or more semesters of employment.
+The Tuition Plan set forth in paragraph 26.3(c), above, shall be available to CCE's on a pro rata basis.
 The pro-ration per semester shall be based on the faculty member's workload in the last preceding semester as against a full-time per semester workload in the faculty member's department.

-25.9 Faculty-Staff Housing
+26.7 Faculty-Staff Housing